 The Stoner Health & Counseling Center is open Monday through Friday when classes are in session for full-time students from 7:15 AM - 4:00 PM in Campus Center Office 141.
-The Center features FREE walk in clinic hours Monday through Friday from 8:30 AM - 10:30 AM, and by appointment.
+The Center features FREE walk in clinic hours Monday through Friday from 9:00 AM - 11:00 AM, and by appointment.
 Our Health Center team members include our nurse practitioner, Janelle Baldosser CNP, and Becky Gosche LPN.
 Insurance companies are NOT billed for visits so ALL full time students are eligible to use the Center.
-Please note that the Health Center does NOT provide excused absence notes unless the student is examined by Health Center staff at the time of the individual's illness and meets specific medical criteria.
-Postdating of medical excuses is not permissible.
+The Stoner Health Center does not provide excuses for routine illnesses or injuries that may lead to missed classes, labs, exams, or deadlines.
+The vast majority of legitimate excuses for missing classes, exams, or work (such as colds, headaches, nausea, vomiting, diarrhea, abdominal pain, dizziness, etc.) do not lend themselves to objective confirmation, especially after the fact.
+Students are expected to work with their faculty members on these issues.
+However, when a student is hospitalized or has a serious ongoing illness or injury, the Stoner Health Center will work with the student and Disabilities Coordinator to set up accommodations.

 Services provided include injury and illness care, first aid, over-the-counter and a limited prescription formulary.
 Lab testing is also offered (e.g. urinalysis, strep screening, mono tests, flu tests, glucose, pregnancy tests, etc.).
 Tuberculin (Mantoux) tests and vaccinations are also available.
 A nominal, at-cost fee, payable by cash, check or student account are charged for medication, vaccinations, and lab services.
 Flu shots are offered at a designated time during the fall semester.
-For more information about the Health services available at Heidelberg go to https://inside.heidelberg.edu/offices/health-services
+For more information about the Health services available at Heidelberg go to https://inside.heidelberg.edu/departments-offices/stoner-health-counseling-center